-This is the Americanized blade of a popular Japanese style.
+This is the Americanized blade of a famous Japanese style.
 It is a knife designed for fighting, thrusting, stabbing and slicing.
 It features a blade with two distinct edge angles and these two angles meet toward the tip at an obtuse angle.
 The design creates an extremely strong tip that can pierce through heavy materials.
-It’s not an everyday carry type of blade for most of the people, although, in most situations it cuts just fine.
+It’s not an everyday carry type of blade for most of the people, although, in most situations, it cuts just fine.

 Advantages of the Tanto Point blade type:

 - Good blade for precision work

 - Great for piercing or stabbing through hard materials

 - Not easy to sharp

 Or also known as the needlepoint, this blade features two cutting edges and is primarily used in close combat situations.
 It has a specific purpose, and that is stabbing and piercing soft targets.
 It is not a very strong blade and can break against hard surfaces reasonably easily.

 - Sharp point and thin blade makes it ideal for piercing